 Yes!
 They are all coding languages—because they are communicative means to dialog with computers effectively.

-- HTML document, they are to present the page's data as described (annotated) with the HTML markups.
+In other words, when web browsers read an HTML document, they understand that they are to present the page's data as described (annotated) with the HTML markups.

-- CSS document, they are to style selected HTML elements as stated (declared) with the CSS rulesets.
+Likewise, when the computer reads a CSS document, it understands that it should style selected HTML elements as stated (declared) with the CSS rulesets.

-- Apart from the three languages discussed in this article, there are several other types of computing languages used to communicate with computers.
+- Apart from the three languages discussed above, you can use several other computing languages to communicate with computers.

 - CSS does not support all units.
 See the supported ones in this article.

 If you like this article, please Tweet it.